X

 | Dental abscess | 3× 500–750 mg | Every 8h | 5–7 days |

-In children, amoxicillin is always dosed according to body weight.
-An oral suspension is available which must be stored in the refrigerator once prepared.
-Parents can use the dose reminder to ensure no dose is missed.
+In children, amoxicillin is dosed by body weight.
+A syrup (suspension) is available for intake, which must be kept in the fridge after it has been made up.
+Parents should use the dose reminder so as not to miss a dose.

 | Infection | Dose | Intake | Duration |